TheRingZer0Team/incus-track-deployment/README.md

 * `config.network._type` network type (bridge or ovn).
 * `config.network.action` action to take depending on the state of the network. `create` to create the network but throws if already exists. `update` to create or update the network. `skip` to create the network or skip if already exists.
 * `config.network.description` network description.
-* `config.network.nic` network interface card of the instance to apply the network on.
 * `config.network.config` contains the configuration key/value pairs to a network.
 * `config.network.listen_address` network forward's listen address.
 * `config.network.static_ip` if the instance must have static ip.
 By default, this will take the DHCP ips to make them static.